Orienting New Employees in Your Department/Office

 - Department Head and Assistants

 - Assign a buddy/mentor for your new hire for the first few weeks to show them around the department/office and campus.

 - Identify and record emergency contact information for new employee.

 - Review position expectations and position description.

-- Review performance at 3 month (OS only) and 6 month intervals.
-Performance Assessment Forms are available on the Forms page.
+- Review employee's performance at 3 month (OS only) and 6 month intervals.
+Coaching for Performance approach, process and forms are available here.

 - Discuss the importance of his/her job for the department/office.

 - Discuss the effect of their position on other areas.

 - Discuss the effect other areas have on their position.